mihnea-popescu/hr-manager/README.md

 - Departments list
 - Employee CRUD
 - Process CRUD
-- Application interface - manage applications for a position inside the company, as well as generate a form used for application submissions
+- Application interface - manage applications for a position inside the company.
+Generate a form used for application submissions

 ## Project uses:
 - Laravel 10